Naengmyeon: Varieties

 Mul naengmyeon originates from Pyongyang.
-Pyŏngyang naengmyŏn is mainly made from buckwheat and either beef or pheasant broth.
+Pyongyang naengmyeon is mainly made from buckwheat and either beef or pheasant broth.
 It also uses dongchimi broth or a mixture of it, while adding sliced pieces of radish to the dish.
 Vinegar, mustard oil (provided on request at most restaurants), and sugar is added according to taste before eating.
 South Koreans do not add sugar and use beef broth exclusively.
 In South Jeolla Province, mul naengmyeon is often served with red chili paste that is mixed in with the broth.
 The effect is similar to adding the broth to a bowl of bibim naengmyeon.

 A version of bibim naengmyeon originates from Hamhung, the hoe naengmyeon (회 냉면).
 Hoe naengmyeon is bibim naengmyeon with additional marinated raw fish (hoe), usually skate.
 It is eaten with gochujang and other ingredients mixed.
 Vinegar, sugar, and sometimes sesame oil are added according to taste.
 The noodles of Hamhung naengmyeon are typically made from potato or sweet potato starch, making the noodles chewier in texture compared to those of Pyongyang naengmyeon.
 In addition to skate, pollock (명태) can also be used in hoe naengmyeon.
 In this case it is referred to as myeongtae hoe naengmyeon (명태회냉면).

 Another variety of naengmyeon is yeolmu naengmyeon (열무 냉면) which is served with yeolmu kimchi, made from the leaves of the yeolmu summer radish.

+Jinju-naengmyeon (진주냉면) originates from Jinju on the southern coast of Korea, and unlike other varieties, the broth is made with various types of seafood mixed with meat, often garnished with ingredients such as abalone, sea cucumbers, shiitake mushrooms and kimchi.
+Its reputation for extravagance is acknowledged even in North Korea, when it was mentioned alongside Pyŏngyang naengmyŏn in a 1994 publication titled 'Folk Traditions of Chosŏn' (조선의 민속전통).

-Jungguk-naengmyeon (중국냉면) is a Chinese-influenced cold noodle soup in Korean Chinese cuisine.
-Likewise, a Chinese version of the dish known as "Korean cold noodles" (朝鲜冷面 (Cháoxiǎn lěng miàn)) or "Dongbei cold noodles" (东北冷面 (Dōngběi lěng miàn)) is popular in the Northeast China region bordering Korea.
+Jungguk-naengmyeon (중국냉면) is a Chinese-influenced cold noodle soup in Korean Chinese cuisine served with mustard and peanut butter on the side.

+A Chinese version of the dish known as "Korean cold noodles" (朝鲜冷面 (Cháoxiǎn lěng miàn)) or "Dongbei cold noodles" (东北冷面 (Dōngběi lěng miàn)) is popular in the Northeast China region bordering Korea.
+Significant variation in preparation exists inside Northeast China, from the famous sour-and-sweet Yanji naengmyeon (延吉冷面; 연길랭면) to the sour-and-salty Jixi cold noodles.

-Morioka Reimen (盛岡冷麺) is derived from naengmyeon which was introduced by Korean immigrants, and is part of Japanese regional cuisine in Tohoku region.
+Morioka reimen (盛岡冷麺) is derived from naengmyeon which was introduced by Korean immigrants, and is part of Japanese regional cuisine in Tohoku region.

 Instant naengmyeon noodles are available, with the soup broth prepackaged with the noodles.
 A plastic package of mustard oil is often supplied.